cloudblue/connect-python-openapi-client/docs/guide.rst

     assets = client.ns('subscriptions').collection('assets')

-By default, the ``ConnectClient`` object, when instantiated, downloads and parse the `CloudBlue Connect OpenAPI specifications <https://connect.cloudblue.com/community/api/openapi/>`_.

-This allows you to write the previous expression in a more concise way:
+This previous previous expression can be written in a more concise way:

 .. code-block:: python